 This means it was late in the day.
-Alternate translation:
+Alternate translation: "When it was getting late" or "Late in the afternoon"

-many were coming and going a deserted place
+a deserted place

 This refers to a place where there are no people.
-See apostles and then going away from them. how you translated this in Mark 6:31.
+See how you translated this in Mark 6:31.